 In some ways the job hasn’t changed that much for Pantazis.
 His company may now be under the Impec umbrella, but he remains responsible for his own bottom line.
 He’s still counted upon for strategic planning, as well as project and budget cost management.
 The only notable difference, he says, is he has more resources.

-Impec has been doing that and more at the nonprofit SRI International research institute, one of the clients Pantazis brought with him.
-It’s quite the honor working on that 64-acre campus in Menlo Park, Pantazis says, noting that Stanford University-affiliated SRI can claim the computer mouse among its contributions to the modern world.
+Impec has been doing that and more at the nonprofit SRI International Research Institute, one of the clients Pantazis brought on under his new position.
+It’s quite the honor working on that 64-acre campus in Menlo Park, Pantazis says, noting that SRI can claim the computer mouse among its contributions to the modern world.

 It’s not all sexy work, Pantazis says with a laugh.
-Impec’s to-do list includes an upgrade to the SRI power plant, the installation of a sprinkler line with backflow prevention and connection to the fire alarm, the addition of an elevator and the construction of a new cafeteria.
+Impec’s to-do list includes an upgrade to the SRI power plant, sprinkler line and backflow preventer, and connection to the fire alarm.
+Additionally, he installed a new elevator, remodeled offices and assisted in the remodeling of the campus café.

 But it’s nothing that he hasn’t done elsewhere.
-It’s also not as if he’s creating edifices for Google or Facebook.
-He’s essentially enabling an environment for SRI to pursue excellence, and that includes the assembling of sanitary laboratories, learning-friendly classrooms and all kinds of support space.
+He’s essentially enabling an environment for SRI to pursue excellence through the improvement of its work space.

 Old clients follow